ohmp/james-project/src/homepage/_posts/2018-06-06-linagora-june-nl.markdown

 > This would allow an admin to inspect per-user quota usage, via a webadmin interface.
 >
-> Again, we provided two implementations: a scrolling one, which naively enumerates mailboxes to compute occupation, and one where quota occupation is indexed in ElasticSearch.
+> Again, we provided two implementations: a scanning one, which naively enumerates mailboxes to compute occupation, and one where quota occupation is indexed in ElasticSearch.

 ## Performance enhancements

+> In order to have a very good mail search experience, it is possible to plug Apache Tika as a text extractor into James.
+We use Tika as an external service that we call with HTTP.
+When you use this Tika extractor with ElasticSearch indexing, you get a very powerful fulltext search even on complex attachment format like LibreOffice documents.
+>
 > We did experience slow requests with our Tika server.
 We contributed [this issue] which significantly enhanced Tika server performance, and we introduce a cache on James side to reduce calls to tika.
 >
 > We also worked on improving massive JMAP operation performance (delete a large number of emails).

 # What we will work on in June

-## Data Loss Prevention
+## Data Leak Prevention

 > We should have a matcher applying rules defined by the admin.
 This matcher will then store suspicious emails in specific mail repository for an admin review.
 >